 If you’re currently considering legal separation, chances are you have a lot of questions: How will this affect my children?
 Which of my assets can I keep?
 Who gets custody of the kids?
 You need honest answers, and an attorney who will fight for you to get the fair and equitable treatment you deserve.

 Divorce is stressful but it doesn’t have to be.
 As the family lawyer at Thiessen Law Firm, I know what it means to fight against the odds and protect what matters to my clients.
 Just because the marriage didn’t go right doesn’t mean your assets should be destroyed in the process.
-If you’re ready to file for divorce, contact me today to schedule your free consultation.
+If you’re ready to file for divorce, contact me today to schedule your consultation.